synapse-wireless/pyduino-includes/README.md

 ## License
 This library is available under Apache License version 2.0.
 See [LICENSE.md](LICENSE.md) for more information.

+## Contributing
+We love pull requests!
+For information on contributing to this project, please check out [CONTRIBUTING.md](CONTRIBUTING.md).

 <!-- meta-tags: vvv-sm220, vvv-pyduino, vvv-spi, vvv-snappy, vvv-library -->